 BD Diagnostics has CE Marked its first fully automated Molecular Assays for HSV-1 and HSV-2

-BD Diagnostics, a segment of BD (Becton, Dickinson and Company), has CE marked its first fully automated molecular tests to detect and differentiate HSV types 1 and 2 in clinician-collected external anogenital specimens.
+BD Diagnostics, a segment of BD (Becton, Dickinson and Company) (NYSE: BDX), announced today that it has CE marked its the first fully automated molecular tests to detect and differentiate HSV types 1 and 2 in clinician-collected external anogenital specimens.

-“Genital HSV is the most common cause of genital ulcers in the UK, where it represents the fourth most common sexually transmitted infection” said Dr Raj Patel FRCP, Consultant GUM/HIV physician, Senior Lecturer, University of Southampton.
+“Genital herpes simplex virus (HSV) is the most common cause of genital ulcers in the UK, where it represents the fourth most common sexually transmitted infection” said Dr Raj Patel FRCP, Consultant GUM/HIV physician, Senior Lecturer, University of Southampton.
 “Molecular tests provide us with faster and accurate results improving our ability to identify infected patients and deliver faster treatment, management and counseling of the patient.”

 “Our new HSV tests are part of a growing portfolio of molecular diagnostics that is designed to give clinicians the tools they need to better manage patients, whilst providing solutions that drive laboratory efficiency and maximise clinical responsiveness,” said Dr Hilja Ibert, Vice President and General Manager, Europe, Diagnostic Systems, BD Diagnostics.
 “This is a valuable resource at a time when laboratories are constantly being challenged to deliver more for less.”